 Leukemia is a complex, genetically-caused, disease with the genetic causes linked to a large gene network.
 Integrating network gene-disease relation data and experimental data, with GSEA, SNEA, and NCA, may provide and effective approach to identifying potential target genes.
 This study provides an overview map for the current field of genetic research of leukemia, which could be used as the basis in future biological/genetic studies.

 The authors declare no conflicts of interest.

-This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.
+This research received no specific grants from funding agencies in the public, commercial, or not-for-profit sectors.